Open-Streaming-Platform/open-streaming-platform/README.md

 ```
 sudo chown -R www-data:www-data /opt/osp
 ```
-* Typically, it is recommended to upgrade to the newest nginx.conf file to catch any new changes to the RTMP engine.
+* Typically, it is recommended to upgrade to the newest Nginx .conf files to catch any new changes to the RTMP engine.
 After copying make any changes needed to match your environment (TLS/SSL settings, RTMP engine customization)
 ```
-cp /usr/local/nginx/conf/nginx.conf /usr/local/nginx/conf/nginx.conf.old
-cp /opt/osp/setup/nginx/nginx.conf /usr/local/nginx/conf/nginx.conf
+cp /opt/osp/setup/nginx/osp-*.conf /usr/local/nginx/conf/
 sudo systemctl restart nginx
 ```